Get

 Here are the main issues with feeding dogs too much granola:

-• Caloric density: Granola is very dense.
+• Caloric density: Granola is dense.
 Therefore, it is easy for dogs to eat tons of extra calories from granola.
 In many cases, this can lead to excessive weight gain.

 • Nutritional imbalance: Granola is not balanced for dogs and it doesn’t contain everything they need.
-You don’t want your dog filling themselves up with unhealthy foods like granola as they may not eat enough of their balanced food to get the nutrients they need to stay healthy.
+You don’t want your dog filling themselves up with unhealthy foods like granola, as they may not eat enough of their balanced food to get the nutrients they need to stay healthy.

-Dogs may also have sensitivities to these ingredients.
+Canines may also have sensitivities to these ingredients.
 While this won’t necessarily lead to serious health issues, it can cause digestive upset.
 Some dogs just can’t deal with the fiber and sugar content in granola.

 How Much Granola Can Dogs Eat?